Doctor of Applied Language Sciences

 3 years (Full-time)

 48 (24 credits for coursework and 24 credits for thesis)

 HK$6,300 per credit

 - Doctor of Applied Language Sciences (DALS) is not a research PhD programme, it is a taught doctoral programme that students are required to take 24 credits of coursework and 24 credits of thesis writing.

-- Eligible applicants will be invited for admission interviews between March and April 2017.
+- Applications are considered on a rolling basis.
+Eligible applicants will be invited for admission interviews shortly after the initial application deadline.

 - Please prepare all required documents listed under the tab of Additional Documents Required.
 Missing documents will delay the selection process.

 The Doctor of Applied Language Sciences (DALS) programme aims to help nurture and develop future leaders in language-related professions.
 Students will investigate developments in language sciences and develop an advanced understanding of the inextricable link between theory and practice.
 They will be able to integrate linguistic knowledge and research skills with reflective practice in coping with the demands and development of their careers as language professionals in this age of globalisation and digitalisation.